ScienceParkStudyGroup/rna-seq-lesson/setup.md

 > 2. If needed, install Shell Bash: [follow these instructions](http://swcarpentry.github.io/shell-novice/setup.html).
 > 3. Open a new Shell Bash window and navigate to a folder that will be your workspace.
 For instance, you could create a folder named `rnaseq-tutorial/` on your Desktop and move inside with the Shell using `cd ~/Desktop/rnaseq-tutorial/`.
 > 4. In a Shell Bash window, type the following command: `docker run -it --name bioinfo -v $PWD:/home/ scienceparkstudygroup/master-gls:fastq-latest`.
 This will download a Docker image for the bioinformatic part of the course, create and run a container where Bash will be running.
 You will enter the container directly where you can start working.
 > 5. To quit, type `exit` and you will exit the container and be on your machine file system again.
+The container will be stopped.
-> 6. To go back to the container (which is still running in the background), type `docker exec -it bioinfo bash`.
+> 6. To go back to the container, type `docker start bioinfo` and then `docker exec -it bioinfo bash`.
 You will enter inside the container again where you can find all softwares and data.
 > 7. Type `exit` to go back to your file system.
 {: .prereq}